Integrate with AWS S3 to perform automated content classification on your data buckets

 - Make sure your MineOS plan supports automatic integrations.

 - Go to IAM -> Users -> Add New Users

-- Type "mine-privacy-ops" as the name, select "Access Key" and click Next
+- Type "mine-os" as the name (or any other name you prefer), select "Access Key" and click Next

 - Select "Attach existing policies directly" and type s3 on the search.

 - Select AmazonS3ReadOnlyAccess and click Next

 - Leave the tags page empty and click Next

 - Copy the Access Key ID and Secret access key from this page to MineOS